Bungad

-Bungad is an administrative division in eastern Metro Manila, the Philippines.
+Bungad is a barangay in Quezon City, Metro Manila, Philippines.

 It is one of the 142 barangays of Quezon City and is bounded by Barangays Veterans Village in the north, San Antonio in the West, Paltok in the south and Philam in the east.
 It is part of the city district of Project 7, which includes Barangay Veterans Village.

 History

 Establishment

 The land sits at the frontier of San Francisco del Monte, which gives its name from the Filipino word bungad, meaning "front".
 It was established as a barrio under City Ordinance No. 4762 (series of 1961) on May 29, 1961.
 The barrio's borders were expanded to include a strip of land owned by the People's Homesite and Housing Corporation parallel to West Avenue from Baler Street to EDSA through City Ordinance No. 4860 (series of 1961) on October 9, 1961.
 The barrio would be converted to a barangay through City Executive Order 20, converting all barrios into barangays.